 How often should I have my pet's teeth checked?

 All our dogs and cats have a dental check and dental health review at vaccination every year.
 If your pet has signs of dental disease, your vet will often schedual a free dental check 6 months after vaccination.
 (There can be significant deterioration of dental health in just 6 months.)
-Dental month gives you the opportunity to have your pet’s teeth examined by an experienced veterinarian, free of charge.
-A free dental check is a great way to manage your pet’s dental health.
+Dental month gives you the opportunity to have your pet’s teeth scaled and polished under general anaesthetic at a significantly discounted price.

-How do I get a free dental check for my pet?
+How do I get a free dental estimate for my pet?